perghosh/Data-oriented-design/README.md

 - Code looks the same all over
 - Easy to spot unimportant variables, fokus on whats important
 - Decrease cognitive load (no need to remember what type it is)
-- Learn while reading code
+- Learn programming while reading code
 - Easer to debug code